Español English

 They are small rhizomatous herbaceous plants of very fast growth that reach 20 cm (7.87") in height.
 They have leaves with three triangular leaflets that open or fold as light falls (like the wings of a butterfly).
 These leaves can be green or purple in color.
 The flowers are small, hanging and white or pink in color.

-They are used in pots and planters as indoor plants, greenhouses, and for terraces and patios.
-Planting them in the garden is not recommended because they tend to be invasive.
+Purple shamrocks is used in pots and planters as indoor plants, greenhouses, and for terraces and patios.
+Planting it in the garden is not recommended because it tends to be invasive.

 Oxalis triangularis grows in full sun or semi-shade exposure.
-They do not resist temperatures higher than 30 ºC (86 ºF) or lower than 5 ºC (41 ºF); in winter it should rest at 10 ºC (50 ºF).
+It does not resist temperatures higher than 30 ºC (86 ºF) or lower than 5 ºC (41 ºF); in winter it should rest at 10 ºC (50 ºF).

-They can grow in any type of soil but prefer a well-drained substrate that contains organic matter.
+False shamrock can grow in any type of soil but prefers a well-drained substrate that contains organic matter.

 Water regularly without letting the substrate dry completely (never flood).
 In winter there is no need to water.